FoundersAS/slack-bot-tester/README.md

 var mokbot = require('slack-bot-tester');

 var tester = mokbot({
-  token: <your slack topen here>,
+  token: '<your slack topen here>',
-  name: <name of bot you want to test>
+  name: '<name of bot you want to test>'
 });
 ```